 All students are subject to a technology fee each semester.
 This fee supports various IT projects directly benefitting students including, but not limited to, increased wireless capacity, UConn Virtual PC (vPC), technology and media-related library services, and access to certain University-wide software licensing agreements.
 This fee does not cover surcharges for online courses.

-All students are subject to a student government fee each semester.
-This fee supports student governmental activities and the student yearbook.
+All students are subject to an Activity fee each semester.
 This fee varies by campus.
-Please refer to the Bursar’s website for a breakdown of fees paid by Storrs students, and students at the regional campuses.
+At all campuses, this fee supports student governmental activities.
+At Storrs, this fee also supports the student yearbook, student newspaper fee, Student Union (SUBOG) fee, WHUS fee, and UConn TV fee.
+Please refer to the Office of the Bursar website for a breakdown of fees paid by Storrs students, and students at the regional campuses.

 Residence Hall Fee